If we want to get the right answers, then we must ask the right questions. Here are a series of good questions to ask to help your relationship grow.

 If the two of you are using these discussions to draw closer together, then you are doing things right!
 You don’t have to go in order or talk through every conversation starter on this list.
 What is essential is your bond!

 I define intimacy as into-me-see.
 It’s the ability to peer into our loved one’s inner world.
 So get curious.
-Put away the cellphone and turn off any other distraction.
+Put away the cell phone and turn off any other distractions.
 Look your loved one in the eyes and turn your bodies toward each other.
 Then, dive into the creative questions that will help your relationship grow the most.
-The links below will help you to quickly and easily navigate this creative conversation starters post!
+The links below will help you quickly and easily navigate this creative conversation starter post!

 Questions to Ask to Grow a Courageous Connection / Questions to Ask About Eliminating Irritations / Questions to Ask to Be a Love-Bank Filler / Questions to Ask to Update Your Lovemaps / Questions to Ask for About Spending and Saving / Questions to Ask That Strengthen Parenting Teamwork / Questions to Ask About Loving Your Partner / Questions to Ask About Habits and Routines

 You can’t make your loved one connect with you, but you can courageously reach out.
 This connection might come through a smile, a gentle look, a soft touch, or a kind word.
 Relationship expert John Gottman calls this a repair attempt, but I like to refer to it as connecting like Velcro.

 Velcro connects, disconnects, and over time, the hooks and loops stretch out to the point it’s almost as if they are reaching for each other.
 Nearly all couples disagree.
 This is normal and healthy.
 After all, if the two of you were 100 percent the same, then one of you wouldn’t be needed.

 The difference is that happy couples don’t stay disconnected for long.
 Reaching for your loved one is an act of bravery.
 And reaching out is a win whether your loved one reciprocates or not.